astronomer/docs/astro/astro-architecture.md

 ## Access control architecture

-Astro implements role-based access control for Airflow environments.
+Astro implements role-based access control (RBAC) for Airflow environments.

 All users belong to an _Organization_, which is the highest level in the RBAC system.
 Each Organization contains a collection of Workspaces, clusters, and users.